gpeterson2/Clojure-Number-Guess/README.md

-# number-guess
+# Clojure/Reagent Number Guess

-A game to guess a random number using reagent.
+A game to guess a random number using clojure and reagent.

 ## Overview

-Test out reagent with clojure instead of plain javascript react.

 This will generate a number and then allow the user to guess a number of times telling them whether the guess was higher or lower.
 Until you guess the correct number or run out of guesses.

+This is a simple test of the technology.
+Om is probably more popular to use with clojurescript, but reagent seemed simpler to get up and running.

+This is run using figwheel.
+See the setup below on how to run the project.

 ## Setup